preciofishbone/OmniaDocsG2/general-assets/using-anchors/index.rst

 Using Anchors
 =====================================

-**This is an ongoing documentation.
-More will be added very soon.**

-Using anchors you can link to a specific place on a page:
+Using anchors you can link to a specific place on a page in Omnia:

 + To a place in text.
 + To a block (heading).